Reem-lab/Reem-lab/README.md

 - 🔭 I’m a fresh gradute computer science engineering 💻
 - 🌱 I’m currently learning at ![](https://img.shields.io/badge/Microverse-blueviolet)
-- 💬 Ask me about front-end track
+- 💬 Ask me about anything I would like to help (if I could ✨)
 - 📫 How to reach me:
     -  [My e-mail](janinareem@gmail.com)
 - 😄 Pronouns: she ♾️ RemoZ